KyoukanPT/simon-game/README.md

 <h2> Simon Game </h2>

-<p>This a very simple simon game that I created in my spare time to test my HTML, CSS, JavaScript and JQuery skills.</p>
+<p>This a very simple Simon game that I created in my spare time to test my HTML, CSS, JavaScript and JQuery skills.</p>

 <strong>The rules of the game are :</strong>
 <br>